 "You're not seeing a lot of investors coming in new to start businesses inside of Russia," said Obama.

 Putin's actions in Ukraine and the West's response have caused a collective shudder in the boardrooms of New York and London.

 "If you went into any boardroom right now and said 'I want to invest a billion (dollars) in Russia', they would laugh you out of the room," said a senior Western banker who asked not to be named.

 There could also be a micro-level capital flight going on within Russia itself.
 Since the chaos that accompanied the collapse of the USSR, Russians have traditionally greeted upheaval by dumping roubles for dollars.

 A number of Russians told Reuters they were seeking to change roubles into dollars or euros or trying to move money abroad because of fears capital controls could be imposed if outflows accelerated too fast.

-The true extent of cash savings is unclear to even top central bankers, but tens of billions of dollars are said to be squirreled away under Russian mattresses.
+The true extent of cash savings is unclear to even top central bankers, but tens of billions of dollars are said to be squirrelled away under Russian mattresses.

 FOLLOW THE MONEY

-Individuals have also been following the cash trail, and not just the high-profile plutocrats in search of soccer club playthings, elite schools and luxury property.
+Individuals have also been following the cash trail, and not just the high-profile plutocrats in search of football club playthings, elite schools and luxury property.

 The number of Russians emigrating in the last two years was some five times higher than in the two before Putin began a new six-year term in May 2012, official figures show.